ThomasDalem/MUL_my_runner_2018/README.md

 # My_Runner

 ## Project Description
-Epitech 1st year Project where the goal was to make a game where you have a character is running and you have to avoid enemies or traps.
+Epitech 1st year Project where the goal was to make a game where you control a character running and you have to avoid enemies or traps.
 The game is made in **C** and with the **CSFML** library

 ## Project Screenshots